In this article: About custom content according to browser language | Examples | How to set up a browser language condition

-The option is useful since in many cases the browser language condition is used to grab visitors attention with a message in their mother tongue language.
+The option is useful, since in many cases the browser language condition is used to grab visitors’ attention with a message in their mother tongue language.

-Same as on all If>So’s dynamic triggers, any content of the website can be customized.
-That includes titles, texts, images, call to actions, and buttons.
+Same as with all of If-So’s dynamic triggers, any of the website’s content can be customized.
+That includes titles, texts, images, calls to action, buttons and more.

 Whether you are using a caching plugin or server caching, you can navigate to the plugin settings and enable the "Page Caching Compatibility" option.
 With the option enabled, dynamic triggers will be rendered in a separate request that will take place after the loading of the cached version.